PhD in Biomedical Engineering

 - Three BE graduate-level electives at 500 level or higher (12 cr)

-- Two graduate-level technical electives at 500 level or higher (8 cr)
+- Two graduate-level technical electives at 500 level or higher (may also be BE electives) (8 cr)

-- Math requirement from approved list (4 cr)
+- Math course from approved list (4 cr)

-Post-master’s PhD students must enroll for a minimum of 32 credits and must take six approved structured courses, including BE 505, BE 706, BE 792, the math requirement and two graduate-level electives (at least one BE).
-Up to 12 credits of this structured coursework may be waived if equivalence is demonstrated.
-Two teaching practicums (8 cr) are also required.
+Post-master’s PhD students must enroll for a minimum of 32 credits and must take six approved structured courses, including BE 605, BE 606, BE 790, BE 791, BE 792, BE 801, BE 802, the math requirement, and two graduate-level technical electives (at least one BE).
+Each post-MS student consults individually with the Associate Chair for Graduate Programs to determine overlap of prior coursework with PhD curriculum requirements.
 Students must complete a minimum of 4 research credits of BE 900.

-Within five semesters of matriculation, the student is required to present an oral thesis proposal to the prospective Dissertation Committee and have the written dissertation prospectus approved.
+Within six semesters of matriculation, the student is required to present an oral defense of their prospectus to their dissertation committee and have the written dissertation prospectus approved.
 The committee evaluates the potential of the proposed research and the student’s academic preparation to engage in dissertation research.

-Before the Prospectus Defense ends, the committee must indicate on the PhD Dissertation Prospectus Defense form the date for the next committee meeting (not to exceed 12 months) and indicate expected milestones for the next thesis committee meeting.
-Required revisions to the thesis proposal should be completed satisfactorily before a final “Pass” grade is given.
-Thesis committee meetings are to be held on a regular basis in order for the student to report progress and the committee to provide feedback.
-At a minimum, thesis committee meetings will be held annually.
-The student must forward to his/her committee a written report (Thesis Progress Report) detailing progress towards milestones and the next planned steps at least one week before the meeting.
+Following the prospectus defense, the student must meet at least once every 12 months with his/her dissertation committee to provide a progress report, allowing the committee to assess progress toward program milestones.
+Starting at the prospectus defense, the student’s dissertation committee must indicate expected milestones for the next dissertation committee meeting.
+These meetings are to be held on a regular basis in order for the student to report progress and the committee to provide feedback.
+The student must forward to his/her committee a written report detailing progress toward milestones and the next planned steps at least one week before each meeting.

 A PhD candidate is expected to prepare and carry out an independent and original research project in partial fulfillment of the dissertation requirement.
-The Dissertation Committee, with a minimum of four members, must include three College of Engineering tenured or tenure-track faculty, including at least one primary Biomedical Engineering faculty member, and one faculty member of an academic department other than the one in which the student is enrolled.
+The dissertation committee, with a minimum of five members, must include at least two primary BME faculty members and one member from a different department or institution.
 Frequently, scholars from other colleges within the University, as well as outside the University, serve on dissertation committees.
-A Special Faculty Appointment form is available from the Biomedical Department Office for this purpose.
+A Special Appointment in Engineering request form is available from the Biomedical Engineering department for this purpose.

 MD/PhD Combined Degree Program

-The combined degree program is conducted under the joint auspices of the School of Medicine and the College of Engineering and is designed for and open to highly qualified individuals who are strongly motivated for an education and a career in both medicine and research.
+The combined degree program is conducted under the joint auspices of the School of Medicine and the College of Engineering and is intended for qualified individuals who are strongly motivated for an education and a career in both medicine and research.

-The applicant must meet the requirements for admission to both the School of Medicine as a candidate for the MD degree and the College of Engineering as a candidate for the PhD degree.
-Applicants for the MD/PhD degree program are required to submit the results of the Medical College Admission Test and those of the Graduate Record Examination.
+The applicant must meet the requirements for admission to both the School of Medicine as a candidate for the MD degree and the Biomedical Engineering department as a candidate for the PhD degree.
+Typically, the student attends the first two years of instruction in the School of Medicine, then transfers to the Biomedical Engineering department for approximately four years of coursework and research, culminating in the dissertation defense, after which the student returns to the Medical Campus to complete the third and fourth years of medical training.